Richard Semon: Australia (1891-93)

+Jena and Munich

+Semon was working on the reports of the Australasian expedition when he met Maria Krehl (1863–1918), the wife of Jena pathologist Ludolf Krehl (1861–1937) and daughter of the publisher Carl Geibel (1806–1884).
+Max Fürbringer (1846–1920) had written to Haeckel about the impending problem and how it would cause him to sever ties with the University of Jena.
+Semon left Jena with Maria, the mother of three children, causing a scandal.
+The couple were initially expected to flee to Australia but they settled in Munich where they married in 1899.
+Ludolf Krehl left Jena in 1897 and took care of the children.
+Maria Semon began to translate, with the assistance of her husband, the works of Darwin, Auguste Forel and Lloyd Morgan.

-Thesis
+Thesis on memory

 Semon proposed psycho-physiological parallelism according to which every psychological state corresponds to alterations in the nerves.
 His ideas of the mneme (based on the Greek goddess, Mneme, the muse of memory) were developed early in the 20th century.
 The mneme represented the memory of an external-to-internal experience.
 The resulting "mnemic trace" (or "engram") would be revived when an element resembling a component of the original complex of stimuli was encountered.
-Semon’s mnemic principle was based upon how stimuli produce a "permanent record,... written or engraved on the irritable substance", i.e. upon cellular material energetically predisposed to such inscription.
+Semon's mnemic principle was based upon how stimuli produce a "permanent record,... written or engraved on the irritable substance", i.e. upon cellular material energetically predisposed to such inscription.
 According to historian Petteri Pietikainen:

 Semon argued not only that information is encoded into memory and that there are 'memory traces' (engrams) or after-effects of stimulation that conserve the changes in the nervous system, he also contended that these changes in the brain (that is, engrams) are inherited.
 Semon's mneme-theory fell into disrepute largely because in a Lamarckian fashion it proposed that memory units are passed from one generation to another.

-Semon was a proponent of the theory of organic memory, which was popular amongst biologists and psychologists from 1870 to 1918.
-The theory later lost scientific legitimacy as it yielded no reliable data and advances in genetics made the theory untenable.